The University of Memphis

 The following examples indicate de minimis amounts of air contaminants for personnel not involved in the project: drilling a small number of holes in non-hazardous construction materials, soldering a small section of pipe, using a spray cleaner to dust furnishings, etc.

 The following are considered to release more than de minimis quantities of air contaminants: major roof repairs, painting of significant portions of rooms, power sanding a surface of more than 3 square feet, hand sanding entire wall surfaces containing silica, etc.

-Representatives of the Tennessee State Commissioners of Labor and Health and the Tennessee Board of Regents upon presentation of proper credentials to the Vice President for Business and Finance or his/her designated representative, are authorized to:
+Representatives of the Tennessee State Commissioners of Labor and Health upon presentation of proper credentials to the Vice President for Business and Finance or his/her designated representative, are authorized to:

 Both University and employee representatives shall have an opportunity to accompany the designated officials or inspectors during any physical inspection of University property.

 To assure compliance with occupational safety and health standards covering employees engaged in the laboratory use of hazardous chemicals as defined in 29 CFR 1910.1450, the University of Memphis has established a Chemical Hygiene Committee.
 The purpose of this committee shall be to administer the development and implementation of the chemical hygiene program for the University.
 The "Laboratory Chemical Hygiene Program" developed by this committee shall serve as the University's procedure regarding the possession, storage, and use of hazardous chemicals in laboratories.
 Copies of this program are available in the Environmental Health and Safety Office and in any department using hazardous chemicals in laboratories.